weishengless/PySlice/README.md

 # PySlice

 PySlice is a Python package for simulating and analyzing multslice simulations from molecular dynamics trajectories.
-It implements the **TACAW method** to convert time-domain electron scattering data into frequency-domain spectra, enabling the analysis of phonon dynamics and vibrational modes in materials at the atomic scale.
+It implements the **TACAW method** to convert time-domain electron scattering data into frequency-domain spectra, enabling the accurate simulation of vibrational electron energy loss spectroscopy.

-## Core Value Proposition

-The system bridges molecular dynamics simulations with electron microscopy experiments by:
-- Converting LAMMPS MD trajectories into electron diffraction patterns
-- Performing multislice simulations using optimized PyTorch/NumPy implementations
-- Applying FFT-based TACAW analysis to extract frequency-domain information
-- Providing comprehensive visualization and analysis tools for phonon spectroscopy

 ## System Architecture